Urinary incontinence

 Urinary incontinence (UI), also known as involuntary urination, is any uncontrolled leakage of urine.
-It is a common and distressing problem, which may have a large impact on quality of life.
-It has been identified as an important issue in geriatric health care.
+It is a common and distressing problem, which may have a significant effect on quality of life.
+Urinary incontinence is common in older women and has been identified as an important issue in geriatric health care.
 The term enuresis is often used to refer to urinary incontinence primarily in children, such as nocturnal enuresis (bed wetting).
 UI is an example of a stigmatized medical condition, which creates barriers to successful management and makes the problem worse.
-People may be too embarrassed to seek medical help, and attempt to self-manage the symptom in secrecy from others.
+People may be too embarrassed to seek medical help and attempt to self-manage the symptom in secrecy from others.

-Pelvic surgery, pregnancy, childbirth, and menopause are major risk factors.
+Pelvic surgery, pregnancy, childbirth, attention deficit hyperactivity disorder (ADHD), and menopause are major risk factors.
 Urinary incontinence is often a result of an underlying medical condition but is under-reported to medical practitioners.
 There are four main types of incontinence: